isabella232/limitless-flows-blueprint/blueprint/index.md

-## **Content**
+## Content
 [toc]

-## **Implementing a support platform that delivers exceptional customer experience**
+## Implementing a support platform that delivers exceptional customer experience
 The Genesys Cloud Developer Blueprint provides a simple example of implementing Limitless GigCX on Genesys Cloud [https://www.limitlesstech.com/genesys/](https://www.limitlesstech.com/genesys/ "Goes to the GigCX with Limitless and Genesys page") to manage and deliver expert customer support.

 This blueprint demonstrates how to:

-- Connect To Limitless SmartCrowd
+- Integrate Genesys Cloud and the Limitless SmartCrowd platform
-- Open messaging
+- Use Genesys Cloud open messaging and chats
-- Chat (This flow is compatible with web chat v1.1 & web chat v2)
-- Connect Limitless to your email channels
+- Connect Limitless GigCX to your email channels
+- Route a conversation to an expert crowd and facilitate the conversation between customer and GigCX expert
+- Route to the appropriate Genesys Cloud agent if the expert crowd is unable to help
+- Manage the lifecycle and status events from the SmartCrowd platform

-## **Solution components**
+## Solution components

 **Limitless GigCX** - A product your organization can use to quickly build a qualifier crowd of exports to resolve customer support tickets.
-Experts are available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
+The xxpert is available 24/7, in any language, to deliver amazing support at a significantly lower cost to serve.
 You can find out more about Limitless and GigCX at: <https://www.limitlesstech.com/>

 **Architect Flows** - A flow in Architect, a drag and drop web-based design tool, dictates how Genesys Cloud handles inbound or outbound interactions.

-## **Prerequisites**
+## Prerequisites
-**Specialized knowledge**

-- Routing of conversation to expert crowds
-- Integration between Genesys Cloud and the Limitless SmartCrowd platform
-- Facilitating the conversation between customer and GigCX Expert
-- Manages the lifecycle/status events coming from the SmartCrowd platform and routes accordingly within Genesys
-- Brings a Genesys Agent into the conversation if the Expert Crowd is unable to help the customer
+### Specialized knowledge
+- This flow is compatible with web chat v1.1 & web chat v2
+- Experience with Limitless GigCX
+- Experience designing Architect flows

 The following diagram shows a high-level representation of the implementation.